 Technion M.Sc. student Saeed Kharouf has been a bright light in the visit of US President Barack Obama to Israel this month.
-There is no secret around the impressive science and technology arising from Technion ingenuity – resulting in three Nobel Prizes and life-saving innovations such as the Iron Dome that protects cities from missile attack; the ReWalk, that enables paraplegics to walk, climb stairs and even drive; or the revolutionary drug Azilect (TM) that has brought relief to millions of sufferers of Parkinson’s Disease.
+There is no secret around the impressive science and technology arising from Technion ingenuity – resulting in three Nobel Prizes and life-saving innovations such as the Iron Dome that protects cities from missile attack or the ReWalk, that enables paraplegics to walk, climb stairs and even drive.
 But Saeed tells a different story: one of educational cooperation and openness between two people the world has deemed at war, one of the opportunities of peace and the power of educated humanism.

 Saeed Kharouf grew up in Beit Hanina, in East Jerusalem.
 He studied at the American University of Beirut, interned at Intel in the United States and is now working as a Digital Circuit Designer at Intel Israel’s Haifa plant while completing his master’s degree in computer science at the Technion.

 Saeed met with President Obama on March 21st to share the vision of shared progress and enlightenment as a way to generate solutions to many of the region’s difficulties.
 “I said that hopefully one day, maybe in 20 years, I’ll be president or CEO of Intel and try to help my people to have better job opportunities and give them the same opportunities I had,” Kharouf told the Israeli national paper Ha’aretz.
 “Obama laughed and said, ‘Why not?'”
 Indeed, it is not unrealistic: Intel’s current CEO Mouli Eden is also a Technion graduate.